-This soft serve pineapple dessert is refreshing and light and tastes like the popular treat at Disneyland.
+This soft serve pineapple dessert is refreshing and light and tastes like the popular Dole Pineapple Whip served at Disneyland.

 I hope everyone is having a good start of the week.
 I’m unusually energetic for a Monday and pretty proud of myself for accomplishing so many tasks on my daily “to-do” list.
 Usually, on Mondays, I’m exhausted and feel like I’m barely functioning in a sleepy haze.
 But this Monday, I’ve been pretty productive.
 Hopefully, this will continue.
 Last time I was productive on a Monday and then I completely crashed on Tuesday.